metacall/core/docs/README.md

 ## 2. Language Support

 This section describes all programming languages that **METACALL** supports. **METACALL** is offered through a C API.
-This means you can use it as a library to embed different runtimes into C. The **[Loaders](#21-loaders-backends)** are the ones that allow to call different functions from C. They are plugins (libraries) which **METACALL** loads and they have a common interface.
+This means you can use it as a library to embed different runtimes into C. The **[Loaders](#21-loaders-backends)** are the ones that allow to call different functions from C. They are plugins (libraries) that **METACALL** loads and they have a common interface.
 They usually implement JITs, VMs or interpreters.
 On the other hand we have the **[Ports](#22-ports-frontends)** which are wrappers to the **METACALL** C API that expose the API to other languages.
 With the Python Loader we can execute calls to Python from C. With the Python Port we can install **METACALL** via `pip` and use it to call other languages from Python.
 The combination of both provides the opportunity for complete interoperability between virtually any two languages.

 ### 2.1 Loaders (Backends)